The Night You Climb a Glowing Waterfall and Eat the Best Chicken on Earth

 Skip the resort's "jerk night."
 That's not jerk.
 This is jerk.

 Dunn's River Falls is a 180-meter terraced waterfall that you climb from bottom to top, holding hands in a human chain with a guide.
 Entry is ~$25 USD.
-Every guidebook tells you to go early to beat the cruise ship crowds.
+Every guidebook tells you to go early to beat the cruise ship crowds, and every guidebook is right.

-The falls were packed.
-The human chain ahead of me had about 40 people, moving in fits and starts up the wet limestone terraces.
-The guide, a woman named Grace with forearms like a climber, positioned people with the efficiency of a traffic controller — "Step here, hold there, don't let go."
+Show up at 2PM and the falls are packed.
+The human chain stretches to about 40 people, moving in fits and starts up the wet limestone terraces.
+The guide — a woman named Grace, with forearms like a climber — positions people with the efficiency of a traffic controller: "Step here, hold there, don't let go."

-The water was cold.
-Not refreshing-cold — genuinely cold, cascading over my head and shoulders with enough force to knock me sideways on a narrow ledge.
-I slipped twice.
-Grace caught my arm both times without looking, as if my incompetence was a predictable variable she'd already solved for.
+The water is cold.
+Not refreshing-cold — genuinely cold, cascading over your head and shoulders with enough force to knock you sideways on a narrow ledge.
+The footing is slick, but Grace catches arms without looking, as if everyone's missteps are predictable variables she's already solved for.

-From the top, the view down — the falls, the jungle, the ocean in the distance — was worth the bruised shins and soaked everything.
+From the top, the view down — the falls, the jungle, the ocean in the distance — is worth the bruised shins and soaked everything.
 But go at 8:30 AM.
-I'm telling you.
 The 2PM version involves too many elbows.

 The Luminous Lagoon

-The next night, I drove 20 minutes east to Falmouth for the Luminous Lagoon — one of four bioluminescent bays in the world.
+Drive 20 minutes east to Falmouth for the Luminous Lagoon — one of four bioluminescent bays in the world, a club that includes the famous glow-water of Puerto Rico.

-The boat left from Glistening Waters restaurant at 7PM.
-It was a flat-bottomed craft with bench seats and a captain who narrated in a voice that could have narrated nature documentaries for the BBC.
-As we motored into the dark bay, he told us to watch the water at the bow.
+The boat leaves from Glistening Waters restaurant at 7PM.
+It's a flat-bottomed craft with bench seats and a captain who narrates in a voice that could front a BBC nature documentary.
+As the boat motors into the dark bay, he'll tell you to watch the water at the bow.

 Not a reflection — an active, electric-blue glow.
-Microscopic dinoflagellates producing light when disturbed by the boat's movement.
-Every ripple was traced in cold blue fire.
-I dragged my hand through the water and it came out dripping light, my fingers outlined in bioluminescence.
+Microscopic dinoflagellates produce light when disturbed by the boat's movement.
+Every ripple is traced in cold blue fire.
+Drag a hand through the water and it comes out dripping light, your fingers outlined in bioluminescence.

-I treaded water in darkness and every movement — every kick, every arm stroke — produced an explosion of blue-green light around my body.
-I waved my arm underwater and it left a trail of glowing particles, like a sparkler but made of living organisms.
+Tread water in the darkness and every movement — every kick, every arm stroke — produces an explosion of blue-green light around your body.
+Wave an arm underwater and it leaves a trail of glowing particles, like a sparkler but made of living organisms.

-Four other swimmers were in the water, each one a silhouette surrounded by their own halo of light.
-Nobody spoke.
-The captain's engine idled.
-The only sounds were our breathing and the gentle lap of water against the boat.
+Around you, other swimmers become silhouettes, each one ringed by their own halo of light.
+Nobody speaks.
+The captain's engine idles.
+The only sounds are breathing and the gentle lap of water against the boat.

-I floated on my back and stared at the stars above and the light I was generating below.
+Float on your back and you'll stare at the stars above and the light you're generating below.
 Two kinds of glow — stellar and biological — one billions of years old, the other lasting microseconds.

 Blue Mountain Coffee at Sunrise

-I rented a car (drive on the LEFT — I only forgot once, at a roundabout, in what I will describe as a "learning experience") and drove from Ocho Rios to the Blue Mountains.
+Rent a car (drive on the LEFT — the roundabouts are where it catches you) and drive from Ocho Rios to the Blue Mountains.

 The road from the coast climbs 2,000 meters in 90 minutes of switchbacks that tighten until the car feels like it's folding in half at each turn.
 Mist appears at 1,200 meters.
 By 1,800 meters, you're driving through clouds.

 Craighton Estate sits at 1,500 meters and grows Jamaica Blue Mountain coffee — one of the world's most expensive coffees at ~$60/lb.
+The misty, high-altitude plantation country echoes Cameron Highlands half a world away.
 The tour ($35 USD) walks you through the growing, processing, and roasting.
-The tasting at the end included four cups — each from a different altitude on the estate.
+The tasting at the end includes four cups — each from a different altitude on the estate.

-The highest-altitude beans (1,800m) had a sweetness and complexity that made every other coffee I've had taste like it was trying too hard.
-I bought two pounds.
-The estate shipped them to the US for an additional $15.
+The highest-altitude beans (1,800m) carry a sweetness and complexity that makes every other coffee taste like it's trying too hard.
+Buy two pounds.
+The estate ships them to the US for an additional $15.

-The drive back down was scarier than the drive up.
-I maintain that Jamaican mountain roads are more frightening than any roller coaster, because roller coasters have inspectors.
+The drive back down is scarier than the drive up — Jamaican mountain roads outdo any roller coaster, because roller coasters have inspectors.

 Blue Hole, the Quiet Alternative

-On my last day, I skipped Dunn's River (been there, slipped that) and went to Blue Hole — a series of natural turquoise pools and waterfalls hidden in the jungle above Ocho Rios.
+On a last day, skip Dunn's River (you've been there, you've slipped that) and go to Blue Hole — a series of natural turquoise pools and waterfalls hidden in the jungle above Ocho Rios, the same kind of jungle-pool labyrinth that makes Semuc Champey worth the trek in Guatemala.

-Entry was ~$15 USD with a local guide named Kai, who wore no shoes and climbed the wet rocks with the casual agility of someone who has done this 5,000 times.
+Entry is ~$15 USD with a local guide named Kai, who wears no shoes and climbs the wet rocks with the casual agility of someone who has done this 5,000 times.

-The pools were deep, blue-green, and cold enough to gasp.
-Rope swings hung over the water.
-Cliff ledges at 3, 5, and 7 meters offered jumps of increasing foolishness.
-I did the 5-meter.
-Kai did a backflip off the 7-meter.
-I clapped.
-He shrugged.
+The pools are deep, blue-green, and cold enough to gasp.
+Rope swings hang over the water.
+Cliff ledges at 3, 5, and 7 meters offer jumps of increasing foolishness.
+The 5-meter is plenty of nerve; Kai will do a backflip off the 7-meter and shrug like it was nothing.

-Blue Hole had maybe 15 other people the entire time I was there.
-It felt secret, despite being in every guidebook.
-The jungle absorbed the noise.
-The water absorbed the heat.
-I swam in a pool at the base of a waterfall for 30 minutes and thought about nothing.
+Blue Hole holds maybe 15 other people at a time.
+It feels secret, despite being in every guidebook.
+The jungle absorbs the noise.
+The water absorbs the heat.
+Swim in a pool at the base of a waterfall for 30 minutes and think about nothing.

 That's what Jamaica does when it stops being loud — it gives you moments of total, surprising stillness.
 The bioluminescent bay in darkness.
 A coffee estate in the clouds.
 A jungle pool that nobody else has found yet today.